 - You will work with the student to determine how to make the accommodation applicable and appropriate for your class

 - The accommodation should provide students with equal access to the course materials and enable them to participate meaningfully without altering fundamental course requirements

 - Different students—even those with the same disability—may benefit from different strategies

 - If you are unable to come to an agreement, contact email@example.com

 Faculty and staff do not need to know diagnostic or other information regarding a student's disability—only what accommodations are relevant and appropriate to meet the student’s disability-related needs in the classroom.
 Access and Disability Services is committed to ensuring a student's confidentiality as required or permitted by law.

 Faculty are welcome to ask students what accommodations they think they will need to be able to participate in a given course.
 Students may or may not wish to disclose the nature of their disability(ies).
 Faculty inquiries may only be made for educational and accommodation-related purposes.
 Information in Access and Disability Services files will not be released, except in accordance with relevant federal and state laws, court order or subpoena, or a written authorization for release.

-In an effort to provide a consistent and accurate message to students with disabilities, please consider including the following statement in your syllabi, and encourage your colleagues to do the same.
-Including such a statement directs students to appropriate resources, protects faculty from potential discrimination complaints, helps the College stay in compliance with federal and state laws, and most importantly, promotes a welcoming and inclusive environment for all students.
-It is also meant to encourage students to reach out and work with their professors in a collaborative and timely manner in order to receive accommodations.
-If you have any questions or concerns, please contact the Office of Access and Disability Services at email@example.com.
+In an effort to provide a consistent and accurate message to students with disabilities, please consider including the following statement in your syllabi.
+Including this statement protects faculty from potential discrimination complaints, helps the College stay compliant with federal and state laws and promotes a welcoming and inclusive environment for all students.
+Please note that it is state law in Pennsylvania that individuals must be given advance notice that they may be recorded, so professors need to include the information about audio recording.
+If you have any questions or concerns, please contact the Office of Access and Disability Services (ADS) at firstname.lastname@example.org.